Practice Note No. SC Eq 4

 27. If satisfied that the matter is ready for hearing, the Corporations Judge sets it down for hearing, either before himself or herself, or another Judge, or an Associate Judge.

 Appointment of liquidators by the Court

-· The Registrar will continue to maintain a list of registered official liquidators who have consented in writing to accept all appointments as liquidator made by the Court.
+- the Registrar maintains a list of registered official liquidators who have consented in writing to accept all appointments as liquidator made by the Court.
 This list is sorted alphabetically by firm for liquidators located in metropolitan Sydney, and by individuals located in regional centres;

-· The plaintiff in winding-up proceedings may nominate for appointment a registered official liquidator whose name appears in the Court’s list.
-A nomination is effected by filing with the originating process a consent in Form 8 of the Rules, signed by the nominee, certifying that he or she is not aware of any conflict of interest or duty and serving it in accordance with Rule 5.5(3)(b).
+- the plaintiff in winding-up proceedings may nominate for appointment a registered official liquidator whose name appears in the Court’s list.
+A nomination is effected by filing with the originating process a consent in Form 8 of the Rules, signed by the nominee, certifying that he or she is not aware of any conflict of interest or duty and making proper disclosure of fee rates, and serving it in accordance with Rule 5.5(3)(b);

-· The Court will appoint the plaintiff’s nominee in the normal case but is not obliged to do so.
-An obvious ground for the Court declining to appoint the plaintiff’s nominee is that the Court considers there is an actual or potential conflict between the duties of a liquidator and the nominee’s personal interest or some other duty (for example, a person who has acted as receiver and manager of the company for a secured creditor will almost never be appointed liquidator).
+- the Court appoints the plaintiff’s nominee in the normal case, but is not obliged to do so.
+An obvious ground for the Court declining to appoint the plaintiff’s nominee is that the Court considers there is an actual or potential conflict between the duties of a liquidator and the nominee’s personal interest or some other duty (for example, a person who has acted as receiver and manager of the company for a secured creditor will almost never be appointed liquidator);

 - nominate a registered official liquidator, whose name appears on the Court’s list, by filing and serving the liquidator’s consent in accordance with Rule 5.5(3); or